top of page

 From the advent of an appreciation of nature for its own sake and recognition that the natural world has a value independent of humankind, came the burgeoning realization that mankind was not only an element of nature but also capable of causing it irretrievable harm.
 This however was by no means universally accepted (and sadly is still not).
 It has taken continuous work by legions - many of the most important represented in the Collection - to continue to foster appreciation, recognition and acceptance of the responsibility of stewardship of the environment, work that continues today.

 The mid-19th century was a critical and fertile period in launching the movement, with Thoreau, Marsh and Charles Darwin publishing their masterworks within a ten-year period of each other.
 The late 19th century, around 1890, was another fulcrum point.
 It was marked by the closing of the American frontier (as determined by the U.S. Census Bureau).
-With that loss, Americans generally began to better appreciate the importance that nature, wilderness and pioneering had on forging and defining the national character and began to focus more on preserving those vestiges that remained.
+With that loss, Americans generally began to better appreciate the importance that nature, wilderness and pioneering had on forging and defining the national character, and began to focus more on preserving those vestiges that remained.
 (Note that this was also true of the evolving view of the public on the plight of the Native Americans as well, although that is not a focus of this work).

-The focal points of the post-1890 period - the Progressive Era - were resource and wildlife conservation.
-The EC movement was also riven by the debate between preservation and "conservation" as then defined, the latter generally understood as "wise-use" or "sustainable" exploitation, a debate which split the EC movement for decades.
+The EC movement was also riven by the debate between preservation and "conservation" as then defined, the latter generally understood as "wise-use" or "sustainable" exploitation, a debate which split the EC movement for decades and continues to this day.
+Gifford Pinchot, first head of the US Forest Service, is the poster boy of the sustainable use school of conservation.
 Only later in the 20th century did the broader EC topics like pollution control, remediation, climate, environmental justice and ecosystem services come to the forefront of the EC movement.

 Aldo Leopold's Sand County Almanac (1946) and Rachel Carson's Silent Spring (1962) were perhaps the two watershed EC books of the 20th century and modern environmentalism, as discussed throughout this site.
+The former placed the movement firmly within the broader ecological framework which we now recognize as essential to understanding and dealing with environmental issues.
+The latter effectively launched the modern environmental conservation movement, with its newly earned grassroots popular support and an expansion of focus from land and resource conservation to the impacts of environmental abuse on human health.

 The last several decades of the 20th century brought a greater proportion of books explicitly focused on the threat presented by ongoing environmental degradation, some about the planet generally and others focused on specific regions or ecosystems.
 Proposed solutions tend to focus on changes in attitude and mindset on the one hand, and public policy changes on the other, with a consistent focus on remediation as well.
 Climate change becomes an area of overriding concern beginning in the mid-to-late 1980s.